 - Peerstreet – This one is only for accredited investors, but with PeerStreet you can curate your own portfolio of real estate loan investments or allow PeerStreet to do the work for you with automated Investing.

 3. Fine Art

 Investing in art has been around for awhile, but can be pretty difficult to get involved with.

 Originally, you would either need millions to purchase well-known art, take a risk on up and comers and hope they gain traction, or be an accredited investor and pool money into an art fund.

 So why should you consider investing in art?
 Well, art was the top performing asset class of 2018, beating gold, real estate, classic cars, and the S&P 500 according to the Wall Street Journal.

-If investing in fine art does peak your interest, there is an alternative option.
+If investing in fine art does pique your interest, there is an alternative option.

 Masterworks is the first investment platform for fine art, allowing investors to purchase interests (or shares) in a painting similar to the way investors purchase shares in public companies.